Welcome

 Sportswashing

 ‘Sportswashing’ is a term used to describe how a country promotes sport to enhance its reputation and draw attention away from the more harmful perceptions of its actions and society.
 A recent example of sportswashing was the 2022 Football World Cup held in Qatar, a state with a poor human rights record coupled with a history of migrant worker abuse.
 With a few notable exceptions, the media portrayal of the tournament was characterised by a focus on sport with minimal criticism of the Qatar regime.
 Through this act of sportswashing the Qatar state presented itself to the world in a positive light.

 Closer to home, sportswashing is evident in the case of several Premier League football clubs.
-Manchester City are owned by the Abu Dhabi Royal Family (United Arab Emirates), a state where frequent human rights violations have

-been documented.
-Similarly, Saudi Arabia – a country consistently ranked among the worst in surveys of political and human rights, and a state where the use of capital punishment is rising – owns Newcastle United.
-Click here for more information on sportswashing.
+Manchester City are owned by the Abu Dhabi Royal Family (United Arab Emirates), a state where frequent human rights violations have been documented.
+Similarly, Saudi Arabia – a country consistently ranked among the worst in surveys of political and human rights, where the use of capital punishment is rising – owns Newcastle United, and is also bidding to host the 2034 Football World Cup.
+For more information on sportswashing see here.

 Photo Credit: Amnesty International